HealthBioscienceIDEAS/microscopy-novice/episodes/instance-segmentation-and-measurements.md

 workflow on new images.

-The first steps assume you are starting a new session, if you have come straight from the last lesson and already have a binary mask image you can skip them.
+The first steps assume you are starting a new session, if you have come straight from the last lesson and already have a mask image you can skip them.

 First, let's open one of Napari's sample images with: